facebook/lexical/README.md

   console.log(editorState);
 });

-// Ensure we remove the listener late! unregisterListener();
+// Ensure we remove the listener later! unregisterListener();
 ```